Extra Out-of-Class Review for Test 1:

 This course is limited to no

-a topic of their choice.
+of their choice.
 Skills related to library research, oral presentation

 and written communication are used to learn and teach about your topic.

 Each student begins by conducting in-depth library research on the topic

 of her/his choosing.
 After reading the research uncovered in the library